steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Long name: **`--recursive`**
 - Short name: **`-r`**
 - Type: flag
-- Description: This option is applicable only when the path is a directory, and it is ignored when the path is a specific Markdown file.
-When true, processes Markdown files both in the path directory and in all subfolders.
-When false, processes Markdown files in the path directory only, not in subfolders.
+- Description: This option is applicable only when the target path is a directory, and it is ignored when the target path is a specific Markdown file.
+When true, processes Markdown files both in the target path directory and in all subfolders.
+When false, processes Markdown files in the target path directory only, not in subfolders.
 - Values: true, false
 - Default: false